-Every time you’re asked whether you’d like to make it a double G&T, or upgrade to a foot-long, or would indeed like fries with that, the person asking the question is attempting to upsell.
+Every time you’re asked whether you’d like to make your drink a large one, or upgrade to a foot-long, or would indeed like fries with that, the person asking the question is attempting to upsell.
 Whether it's software, soda or shoes, the methods are different, but the principle is the same, how can the value of this customer be optimized?

 What is upselling?